BASICS: Data Centric vs Data-Driven: the whys’ and whats’

 Evolving from data-driven to a data-centric organisation

 As mentioned, running a data-driven enterprise is a huge step towards data centricity.
-This is because when starting from scratch, you will have to design, implement, maintain and then supply a convergent data model to your organisation.
-When starting-up your data-centric journey from a data-driven approach, you already have the right data, the right metrics and habits in place.
+When starting from scratch, you will have to design, implement, maintain and then supply a convergent data model to your organization.
+Starting-up your data-centric journey from a data-driven approach will accelerate the process.
+You already have the right data, the right metrics and habits in place.
 All that’s left to do is catalogue those.
 In the base of these structures defining a unified data model, is easier as compared to starting from scratch.

 Of course, there’s more – but hey, this is a vs piece.
 We’ll elaborate on specific evolutive mechanisms sometimes in the future.
 Until then, here’s your main handout:

 Establishing an environment or building data-centric architectures starts with nurturing a data-driven culture.

 If you got here, you’re a tough one.
 Congrats!
 I hope the former data-driven / data-centric nonsense phased-out and now, we can steadily move towards more data essentials.
 We understand this topic feels crammed under 2000 words, but we promise there’s more on this.
 Think of it as an “all you can eat” data-related buffet we’re powering on this blog.
 We have lots of goodies scheduled to land on the table.